 Abbreviations: CI=Confidence interval.
-POM=prescription-only medication.

 Only most common medication groups are presented here (≥ 6 respondents in the total sample).
-Data with <5 respondents are not shown.
+Data with <5 respondents are not shown due to Norwegian data protection regulations.

 3. Discussion

 This study adds to the limited available literature on medication use among Syrian immigrants currently living in Norway.
-Overall, we found that approximately 8 out of 10 participants reported use of at least one POM, but without medical prescription, previously in their homeland Syria.
+Overall, we found that approximately 8 out of 10 participants reported use of at least one prescription-only medication, but without medical prescription, previously in their homeland Syria.
 In Norway, recent use of any prescribed medication was lower than in Syria, irrespective of sex, but use in both countries remained common.
-Use of painkillers, antibiotics and digestive medications declined significantly from past in Syria to more recently in Norway, and a substantial proportion of participants used the latter two medication groups only in their homeland.
-Use of medications for sleeping problems however increased in Norway compared to Syria, and mainly in males.
+However, in both Syria and Norway, females reported a significantly greater use of allergy medications than males, and this was the sole medication group for which sex differences were observed.
+The reported use of prescription-only medication without medical prescription in Syria, in specific antibiotics, was more elevated among individuals with low health literacy compared with individuals having high health literacy, but this result did not emerge in Norway.

 Painkillers and analgesics comprised the most widely used medications in both Syria and Norway, and their use in both countries was common.
 Furthermore, 6.1% of the participants reported this medication use only in Norway, and these were mainly males.
 These findings may reflect a higher burden of long-term pain experiences among the study participants.
 A recent study examined the health status and the use of medication among Syrian refugees in two different migration phases: in a transit setting (Lebanon) and in a recipient country (Norway) [5].
 This study showed that almost one-third of Syrians refugees were struggling with chronic pain, whereas 46% and 57% reported headaches and musculoskeletal pain, respectively [5].
 A strong relationship between trauma exposure and chronic pain among Syrian refugees was found in the Norwegian CHART study [16].
 Although our study did not specifically ask about the type of analgesic or painkillers used and the dosages, use of specific medications (e.g., NSAIDs) should be not protracted for long periods and at high dosages [17, 18].